 - Adjusting to post-divorce life: Once the divorce is final, moving forward with your new life as a single person can come with its fair share of challenges.
 Therapists can provide advice and practical strategies for adjusting to the dating world, dealing with the end of your marriage and relating to your family members and friends.

-For the legal support you need when dissolving your marriage, speak with an experienced Long Island divorce attorney at Bryan L. Salamone & Associates.
+For the legal support you need when dissolving your marriage, speak with an experienced Long Island divorce mediation attorney at Bryan L. Salamone & Associates.